nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 - **Trust Store and Keystore Passwords:** By default, on first run the container generates random passwords for the keystores/truststores (for TLS and for AS4 signing) and stores them internally.
 If you want to control these or supply your own keystores, you can use:
   - `TLS_KEYSTORE_PASSWORD` / `TLS_TRUSTSTORE_PASSWORD`
   - `SECURITY_KEYSTORE_PASSWORD` / `SECURITY_TRUSTSTORE_PASSWORD`
-  - (And corresponding base64 or path variables to supply the actual keystore content, as described in the TLS and Certificates section.)
+  - (And corresponding base64 or path variables to supply the actual keystore content, as described in the [TLS and Certificates section](#7-tls-and-certificates)).
 - **Logging Level:** The environment variable `LOG_LEVEL` can set the Docker entrypoint's logging threshold.
 Acceptable values: `ERROR`, `WARN`, `INFO` (default), `DEBUG`.
 If you need more verbose logs (for troubleshooting), you can set this to `DEBUG`.

 ### 4.3 Directory Layout and Notable Files